sportngin/sync_client/README.md

 ### Service Resource

-Message handlers for the actions are then defined matching the handler class set in the configuration file where each method corresponds to the message type as follows:
+Message handlers for the actions are then defined matching the handler class set in the configuration file where each method corresponds to the message action as follows:

 ```ruby
 module Service